Tinkerforge/brickd/src/build_data/windows/readme.txt

 debugging.
 You should not have to fiddle with them in the common case.
 Just let the installer register and start brickd.exe as a Windows Service.

---help           shows help and exits
---version        shows version number and exits --check-config   checks config file for errors
---debug          sets all log levels to debug --install        registers Brick Daemon as service and starts it --uninstall      stops service and unregister it --console        forces start as console application --log-to-file    writes log messages to a file
+--help                       Show this help and exit --version                    Show version number and exit --check-config               Check config file for errors and exit --install                    Register as a service and start it --uninstall                  Stop service and unregister it --console                    Force start as console application --log-to-file [<log-file>]   Write log messages to overridable location --debug [<filter>]           Set log level to debug and apply optional filter --config-file <config-file>  Read <config-file> instead of default location

 If brickd.exe is running as a service you can use the Services section in the Computer Management to pass the commandline option --debug via the Start